Club Competition Rules

 3. Arranging the Game

-The top name is the challenger and should contact the opponent to arrange the game.
-In pairs and triples matches the last name is the contact and should make the arrangements.
-Dates must be offered at least 2 weeks before the play by date.
+In singles matches the top name is the challenger and should contact the opponent to arrange the game.
+In pairs matches the last name of the top pair is the challenger and should make the arrangements.
+Three dates, including one during a weekend, must be offered at least 2 weeks before the play by date.
 Failure to do this will result in the opponents becoming the challengers.
 In singles competitions the challenger should arrange a marker.

 Players are reminded that they must book sufficient rink space in order to complete the game without interfering with other bookings.